What You Didn't Know About The Life Of Bob Ross

 His originals are worth bank

-For starters, he donated most to PBS stations, who auctioned them off.
+For starters, he donated most to PBS stations, which auctioned them off.
 That presents a little bit of a problem in the art world.
-Provenance is a fancy word in the art world for "I got this from the artist, here's the proof."
-The "I bought it from the PBS station in Peoria" isn't going to cut it.
-But if somehow you have provenance, or just a lot of cash around, you can purchase an original Bob Ross—and they ain't cheap.
-A Ross can run over $10,000.
+"Provenance" is a fancy word in the art world for "I got this from the artist, here's the proof."
+A simple "I bought it from the PBS station in Peoria" isn't going to cut it.
+But if somehow you have provenance, or just a lot of cash lying around, you can purchase an original Bob Ross — and they ain't cheap.
+A low-end Ross can run well over $10,000.
+In 2023, Ross' painting from the very first episode of "The Joy of Painting" sold for $9.8 million.
 That's a whole lot of happy trees.

 He is mesmerizing

 There's this thing called Autonomous Sensory Meridian Response, or ASMR.
-What people with ASMR get when they hear Bob Ross is "the tingles"—a calming, pleasing feeling that is usually associated with sex.
-Jenn Allen, the founder of ASMR-research.org, chose the word meridian because it's a synonym for "orgasmic."
+What people with ASMR get when they hear Bob Ross is "the tingles" — a calming, pleasing feeling that is usually associated with sex.
+Jenn Allen, the founder of ASMR-research.org, chose the word "meridian" because it's a synonym for "orgasmic."

-There isn't any scientific support for ASMR yet, but those who experience it pity those who don't.
+Researchers are only beginning to understand the science of ASMR, but those who experience it pity those who don't.
 Have you ever heard a good song and it just gives you that feeling?
 That's frisson, and it's real.
 So there is precedent for "something" happening related to sound and the arts.
 A common thread is that people with post-traumatic stress disorder or insomnia benefit from Bob Ross and his ASMR powers.
 We'll let you decide if the phenomenon is real or not, preferably by listening to him alone in a darkened room.

 He was big in Japan

 There are certified Bob Ross instructors around the world, but for some reason, Japan took to Bob Ross like Germans to David Hasselhoff.
-Japanese television station NHK aired The Joy of Painting twice a day for years, and despite a Japanese voiceover translation—something most foreign countries airing the show did not use—the smooth pipes and relaxing mannerisms carried over perfectly.
+Japanese television station NHK aired "The Joy of Painting" twice a day for years, and despite a Japanese voiceover translation — something most foreign countries airing the show did not use – the smooth pipes and relaxing mannerisms carried over perfectly.
 Bob Ross was big in Japan.
 When he visited the country, Japanese fans mobbed him like he was Madonna or Michael Jackson.
 His legacy continues there today.
 Artist Kenichi Yoneda, inspired by Bob Ross, paints using a computer code to create watercolors.

 Friend of baby animals

 He didn't need a big excuse to show off animals during his painting program.
-The official Ross site cashes in, selling animal-theme named brushes and will teach you how to paint a jaguar for a small fee.
+During the original 11-year run of "The Joy of Painting," Ross brought squirrels, opossums, owls, robins, blue jays, chimney sweeps, and other animals onto the show.
+The official Ross site cashes in, selling wildlife-themed brushes and offering to teach you how to paint a jaguar for a small fee.
 It might not be the legacy that Bob Ross intended, but such is life.

 His son Steven is a painter

-On the 403 Joy of Painting episodes, the most frequent guest was Bob's son Steven.
+On the 403 "Joy of Painting" episodes, the most frequent guest was Bob's son Steven.
 With his hair-band looks, Steve certainly didn't look the part of painter, but his technique without a doubt was on par with his dear old dad.

 Ross lived in the greater Orlando area — he was born just up the road in Daytona Beach and grew up in Orlando — so his final resting place is fittingly where he called home.
 On the west side of Orlando, nestled between Windermere and Ocoee, sits the tiny town of Gotha.
 If you drove by it and blinked you'd miss it, but down among the new subdivisions sits a picturesque cemetery — so pretty you could paint it — and there resides the grave of Bob Ross.
 It's not the easiest grave to find, toward the back of the cemetery but not far from the road.
 The easiest way to locate it is to look for the artwork.
 Fans leave their own Ross-inspired works along with miniature animal figurines and paintbrushes to pay tribute to the artist.